jhsmith22/w203-labs/README.md

 create long term value for homeowners.
 Many communities have homeowners associations (HOAs) which present increasing annual costs for homeowners due to inflation.
-While the homeowners associations are essential in managing common property and providing services to residents, one of their principal functions is to protect property values. **Our research focus is how the price of HOAs affect overall property value.**
+While the homeowners associations are essential in managing common property and providing services to residents, one of their principal functions is to protect property values. **Our research focus is how the price of HOAs affect overall property value.
+This research creates and evaluates a set of regression models then uses the selected model to estimate home value from HOA paid for a property.**

-Government officials who derive property taxes based on a home’s assessed value, HOA community leaders and the homeowners have equal interest in an empirical analysis in the effect of HOA prices and home value.
-Homeowners in the community, most likely a subgroup such as the HOA Committee or Board of Directors can define the rate of increase of HOA fees and potential affect home prices.
-HOA takes care of all common areas, using dues collected from residents to repair, maintain, or replace community amenities and it does affect property value over time. **This research creates and evaluates a set of regression models then uses the selected model to estimate home value from HOA paid for a property.**